brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

 **I am up to here...**

-A `CUDA kernel` (also called `CUDA kernel function`, or simply `kernel`) is function that is called by the host and executes in the devide.
+A `CUDA kernel` (also called `CUDA kernel function`, or simply `kernel`) is function that is called by the host and executes in the device.
 There are many rules for defining a CUDA kernel, but now we only need to know that it must be decorated by the qualifiers `__global__` and `void`.
 That is, CUDA kernels cannot return values.
 Inside the CUDA kernel, nearly all C++ constructs are allowed.

 Following the above requirements, we write a CUDA kernel that prints a message to the console:
 ```